Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Choosing the Right Kaizen Foam Sheets

-Kaizen foam comes in large 2′ x 4′ sheets that need to be cut to size.
+Kaizen foam comes in large 2′ x 4′ sheets that must be cut to size.
 The only difference is in the depth of the sheets and the color.

 It makes it easier to instantly see when a tool is missing, and the white shows fewer imperfections than the grey.